 34. The College and all those involved in this Procedure must comply with the principles of the Data Protection Act 2018.
 These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary.

-13 www.ox.ac.uk/students/welfare/supportservice?wssl=1
+&lt;sup>14 www.ox.ac.uk/students/welfare/supportservice?wssl=1